data-science-projects-and-resources/Data-Science-Glossary/ReadMe.md

 - ## J
 - ## K
 - ## L
+**Leading question**:  A question that steers people toward a certain response

 - ## M
+**Measurable question**:  A question whose answers can be quantified and assessed

 - ## N
 - ## O
 **Observation**:  The attributes that describe a piece of data contained in a row of a table

 - ## P
+**Problem types**:  The various problems that data analysts encounter, including categorizing things, discovering connections, finding patterns, identifying themes, making predictions, and spotting something unusual

 - ## Q
 **Query language**:  A computer programming language used to communicate with a database

 **Query**:  A request for data or information from a database

 - ## R
+**Relevant question**:  A question that has significance to the problem to be solved

 **Root cause**:  The reason why a problem occurs

 - ## S
+**SMART methodology**:  A tool for determining a question’s effectiveness based on whether it is specific, measurable, action-oriented, relevant, and time-bound

+**Specific question**:  A question that is simple, significant, and focused on a single topic or a few closely related ideas

+**Spreadsheet**:  A digital worksheet

 **Stakeholders**:  People who invest time and resources into a project and are interested in its outcome

+**Structured thinking**:  The process of recognizing the current problem or situation, organizing available information, revealing gaps and opportunities, and identifying options

 - ## T
 **Technical mindset**:  The ability to break things down into smaller steps or pieces and work with them in an orderly and logical way

+**Time-bound question**:  A question that specifies a timeframe to be studied

 - ## U
+**Unfair question**:  A question that makes assumptions or is difficult to answer honestly

 - ## V
 **Visualization**:  (Refer to data visualization)